 Please note that when you submit your application, you confirm that the information you provide is accurate.
 Any false statement or failure to disclose information where required to do so may be considered sufficient cause for rejection or, if appointed, render you liable to disciplinary action which may include dismissal.

-Plymouth University Criminal Records Bureau (CRB) Disclosure Policy
+University of Plymouth Criminal Records Bureau (CRB) Disclosure Policy

 We employ staff who work in various positions of trust in a variety of settings, ranging from academic and research staff who have significant contact with children and/or vulnerable adults and staff working on summer schools.